Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Wait, you don't curse.

-Well, yeah, but then then there's a torn clothes and then I'm like I'm not caring about this and then I have a boner and then I have to go to the bathroom and jerk off like a loser
+you're not a you're not a you don't well I can curse but I'm just trying I don't know I don't I'm just saying that if she has cramps or a headache and then I've done all that then I'm like what the hell at least you tried well yeah but then there's a torn clothes and then I'm like uh I'm not caring about this and then I have a boner and then I have to go to the bathroom and jerk off like a loser

-wait can you just good night everybody
+wait can you just Good night everybody

-I'm sorry dude I wasn't the hottest guy in the world and I did have sex with a thousand you will be go ahead why do you have a good personality?
-Why do you have a personality at all?
+I'm sorry dude I wasn't the hottest guy in the world and I did have sex with a thousand you will be go ahead why do you have a good personality why do you have a personality at all

 I'm not that funny.
 No, you're funny, bro.